Tuesday, January 21, 2025

 Bottom Line

 Of the three tested here, the Milwaukee 2626 had the best grip and was the easiest to control, but I prefer the DeWalt for its quick blade change and lighter weight.
-The Makita’s larger size, weight and missing work light put in a distant third place.
+The Makita’s larger size, weight, and missing work light put it in a distant third place.

 That said, if you want a next-level multi-tool that cuts like a reciprocating saw check out the new Milwaukee M18 FUEL 2836-20.